chakri54/MOVIE-QUIZ-GAME-APPLICATION-USING-PYTHON-AND-MYSQL-SQL-/README.md

   -> Individual scores of each player.
   -> Gifts awarded to players based on their scores.
   -> Additional cashback rewarded for high scores.
+7.Implemented a database to store scores and player statistics.
+Utilized a database (SQLite, MySQL, etc.) to:
+- Store quiz questions, correct answers, and user scores.
+- Maintain a leaderboard to display top scores.
+- Allow users to log in and track their quiz history and performance over time.

 The script uses dictionaries to store scores (all_score), gifts (all_gifts), and additional cashback (add_cash).
 It iterates through these dictionaries to print a structured report for each user.

 ### Implementation